A Survey on Self-Evolution of Large Language Models: Experience Acquisition

 In addition to acquiring positive solutions, recent research illustrates that LLMs can benefit from negative ones for self-improvement~\cite{yang2023failures}.
 This strategy is analogous to trial and error in human behavior when learning skills.
 This section summarises typical methods of gaining negative solutions to assist in self-evolution.

 \paragraph{Contrastive} A widely used group of methods is to collect multiple solutions for a task and then contrast the positive and negative ones to get improvements.

-Self-Reward, SPIN~\cite{yuan2024self, chen2024self} updates the model by comparing the answers of high and low scores.
+For instance, Self-Reward~\cite{yuan2024self} generates responses, predicts corresponding rewards by the model itself, and constructs preference pairs based on rewards.
+SPIN~\cite{chen2024self} uses the results generated by the current model as negatives and the ground truth of SFT as positives for iterative self-training.
 Similarly, GRATH~\cite{chen2024grath} generates both correct and incorrect answers.
 It then trains the model by comparing these two answers.
 Self-Contrast~\cite{zhang2024selfcontrast} contrasts the differences and summarizes these discrepancies into a checklist that could be used to re-examine and eliminate discrepancies.
 In ETO~\cite{song2024trial}, the model interacts with the embodied environment to complete tasks and optimizes from the failure solutions.
 A\textsuperscript{3}T~\cite{yang2024react} improves ETO by adding rationale after each action for solving tasks.
 STE~\cite{wang2024llms} implements trial and error where the model solves the tasks with unfamiliar tools.
 It learns by analyzing failed attempts to improve problem-solving strategies in future tasks.
 More recently, COTERRORSET~\cite{tong2024can} obtains incorrect solutions generated by PALM-2 and proposes mistake tuning, which requires the model to void making mistakes.

 \paragraph{Perturbative} Compared to \textit{Contrastive}, \textit{Perturbative} methods seek to add perturbations to obtain negative solutions intentionally.
 Models can later learn to avoid generating these negative answers.
 Adding perturbations to obtain negative solutions is more controllable than contrastive methods.